Is Neem As Good As It Seems?!

 Pondering the benefits of my neem shampoo bar!

-LA Says: Before we get into the reviews, let me warn you: Neem oil is fairly potent stuff.
+Before that, a quick word of warning: Neem oil is fairly potent stuff.
 Believe me, it doesn’t smell pretty – with an aroma that’s somewhere between garlic and sulphur.
 Gross.

 But hey… If it works, it works, right?!
-And you can always mix it with a carrier like jojoba.
-So let’s dive in!
+And you can always use neem oil for hair massages with a carrier oil like jojoba, to avoid scalp problems and to mask the scent.
+(Pura D’or do amazing carrier oils, FYI).
+So let’s dive in with the top neem oils for hair!

-This Indian organic oil is actually a blend of neem oil and wild-crafted neem oil.
+This Indian organic neem oil contains a blend of neem oil and wild-crafted neem oil.
 And while the first part is USDA-certified, apparently the second isn’t – they use an independent body called OMRI to verify that it’s free from pesticides or harmful levels of metals.

 Oleavine uses this mixture to get the maximum benefits from both the younger-farmed and longer-lived neem trees.
 Whether that makes a difference is anyone’s guess.

-What the reviews say: Customers use this oil for plenty of things – not just for healthy hair and softer skin but as a repellent for a pest-free garden and flea-free pets!
+Customers are using neem oil for plenty of things – not just for healthy hair, less hair breakage and softer skin.
+But as a repellent for a pest-free garden and flea-free pets!

-(Now, that indicates just how strong neem oil is… so Oleavine recommends using a tablespoon in a gallon of water for garden spraying or diluting it with your favourite carrier oil, plus a few drops of lavender, peppermint or rosemary essential oil, if applying to your scalp).
+(Now, that indicates just how strong neem oil is… so Oleavine recommends using a tablespoon in a gallon of water for garden spraying or diluting it with a carrier oil, plus a few drops of lavender, peppermint oil or rosemary essential oil, if applying to your scalp).

-In general, customers seem to love this product – one even says that they’ve “never had a cosmetic product that was so effective!”
+In general, customers love this neem oil product for all hair types – one even says that they’ve “never had a cosmetic product that was so effective!”
 The main criticism is about the smell.
 But forewarned is forearmed, right?!

 2. Premium Nature Organic Neem Oil